bryanherger/vertica-parquet-tools/README.md

 Command line to install dependencies:
 `pip install numpy pandas psycopg2-binary pyarrow sqlalchemy sqlalchemy-vertica-python`

+Quick start: generate a sample CREATE EXTERNAL TABLE AS COPY statement with:
+`python create_external_table_parquet.py example.parquet`
+This script will attempt to convert directory structures into partition columns.
+Open an issue here if you have any trouble.

 Python script:
 ```python
 import sqlalchemy as sa